himax25/Night_Museum_VR_project/README.md

 I assume the target audience of this museum VR user, as the followings:
 * **Hilary Lee**, 12, a Girl, Middle School student.
 > Hilary is very excited to play a mobile game at these days.Especially she loves to learn something from VR.
-  She thinks it is easy to understand something both unvisual and untouchable stuff related information thru VR clearly sometimes.
+  She thinks it is easy to understand something both none-visual and untouchable stuff related information thru VR clearly sometimes.

 ## Each station layout with UI sketches